Who should submit disclosures

 The following actors do not need to disclose their lobbying activities to the Finnish Transparency Register:

-representatives of a foreign state, the European Union and international intergovernmental organisations
+• representatives of a foreign state, the European Union or international intergovernmental organisations

-independent institutes governed by public law, such as the Finnish Centre for Pensions, Social Insurance Institution of Finland, Municipal Guarantee Board, Finnish Forest Centre, Bank of Finland, Finnish Wildlife Agency and Finnish Institute of Occupational Health, with the exception of universities
+• unincorporated state enterprises and independent institutes governed by public law, including the Finnish Centre for Pensions, Social Insurance Institution of Finland, Municipal Guarantee Board, Finnish Forest Centre, Bank of Finland, Finnish Wildlife Agency and Finnish Institute of Occupational Health, with the exception of universities

 Actors with lobbying tasks specifically laid down in the law